 - 4 c. fresh tomatoes (about 6 medium tomatoes)

 - 2 dashes ground nutmeg (fresh, if you have it)

 - Fresh basil to garnish (optional)

 - Fill a medium pot with water and bring to a boil.

 - Using a sharp knife, cut a large ‘X’ in the bottom of each tomato (sort of like a hot cross bun).
-When the water boils, carefully drop each tomato into the water and allow them to sit for about 1 minute.
-Remove the tomatoes and allow to cool for a couple of minutes, Carefully peel off the skins.
-Cut off the stem end and cut each tomato in half.
-Squeeze out/discard the seeds.
-Chop into large chunks and be sure to retain any juices they exude; set aside.
+When water boils, carefully drop each tomato into the water and allow them to sit for about 1 minute.
+Remove the tomatoes and allow to cool for a couple of minutes.
+Carefully peel off the skins; cut off the stem end and cut each tomato in half; squeeze out/discard the seeds; chop into large chunks, retaining any juices they exude; set aside.

-- Add onion and cook over medium heat, just until softened (approx. 5 minutes).
+- Drain the water from the pot then add the butter and onion and cook over medium heat, just until onions are translucent (approx. 5 minutes).

-- Add the tomatoes/any juices, along with tomato paste; allow to simmer a few minutes.
+- Add the tomatoes/juices, along with tomato paste; allow to simmer a few minutes.

 - Add chicken broth, basil sprigs, salt and pepper.

-- Simmer on low for about 20 minutes.
+- Simmer over low heat about 20 minutes.

-- Using an immersion blender, puree until very smooth.
-If you don’t have an immersion blender, transfer small quantities of the soup to a food processor or blender, then return to the pot.
-Season with additional salt and pepper, to taste.
+- Using an immersion blender, puree mixture until very smooth.
+(If you don’t have an immersion blender, transfer small quantities of the soup to a food processor or blender, then return to the pot).

 - Serve with croutons or chopped basil.